pierre-dargham/classicpress-composer-boilerplate/README.md

 ### Nightly builds

-If you want to install ClassicPress nightly builds instead of stable releases, you have to modify the `composer.json` file :
+If you want to install ClassicPress nightly builds instead of stable releases, you can modify the `composer.json` file :

 - Add `"minimum-stability" :"dev"`
 - Add the following repository : `"type": "vcs", "url": "ssh://git@github.com/ClassyBot/ClassicPress-nightly.git"`